 Andretta Innovations LLC

-MAX3D is a visualization software package used for analyzing and visualizing X-ray diffraction in 3D reciprocal space.
-It uses VTK as rendering engine and Qt as GUI builder.
-It has been installed and used in over 100 labs around the world.
-It supports multiple vendor-specific image formats, such as Bruker, Mar, Rigaku (d*TREK and R-AXIS), and Stoe, etc.
+MAX3D is a software package that analyzes and visualizes X-ray diffraction in 3D reciprocal space.
+It uses VTK as its rendering engine and Qt as its GUI builder.
+MAX3D has been installed and used in over 100 labs around the world.
+It supports multiple vendor-specific image formats such as Bruker, Mar, Rigaku (d*TREK and R-AXIS), and STOE.

-Osirix is an image processing software dedicated to DICOM images (“.dcm” / “.DCM” extension) produced by imaging equipment (MRI, CT, PET, PET-CT, SPECT-CT, Ultrasounds, etc.).
+OsiriX is image-processing software dedicated to DICOM images produced by MRI, CT, PET, PET-CT, SPECT-CT, and ultrasound equipment.
 It is fully compliant with the DICOM standard for image communication and image file formats.
-OsiriX is able to receive images transferred by DICOM communication protocol from any PACS or imaging modality (C-STORE SCP/SCU and Query/Retrieve : C-MOVE SCU/SCP, C-FIND SCU/SCP, C-GET SCU/SCP, WADO) .
+Specifically, OsiriX can receive images transferred by DICOM communication protocol from any picture archiving and communication system or imaging modality, and it can navigate and visualize multidimensional images with the facilities provided by VTK and ITK.